-Section 1 - Definition of Discipline
+7.01 - Definition of Discipline

-Discipline is defined as any action taken against a member by the Employer that may affect working conditions, hours or wages.
+Discipline is defined as a personnel action taken by the Employer against a member that is based on a just cause finding.
 Terminations, suspensions, demotions, written reprimands, or written warnings are considered discipline.
 A copy of all disciplinary actions and any materials used to justify the discipline taken shall be forwarded to the Association at 4300 Boniface Parkway, Suite 116, Anchorage, Alaska 99504 within two (2) working days.

-Section 2 - Rights of Members
+7.02 - Rights of Members

 Members are entitled to a fair and impartial investigation when in the course of the member's scope of employment, the Employer deems an investigation is necessary.
-The member may request and receive an Administrative Investigation after receipt of notification of an Inquiry.
-The member shall be presumed innocent unless a complaint or allegation is sustained and the burden of proof shall be on the Employer.
+The member may request and may receive an Administrative Investigation after receipt of notification of an Inquiry.
+The member shall be presumed innocent unless a complaint is sustained and the burden of proof shall be on the Employer.

-Egregious misconduct which may result in discharge includes, but is not limited to, gross disobedience or insubordination, dishonesty, chemical or alcohol intoxication at the workplace, physical misconduct, criminal conduct, abusive or lewd behavior, or abandonment of duties.
+Egregious misconduct which may, on the first offense result in discharge includes, but is not limited to, gross disobedience or insubordination, dishonesty, chemical or alcohol intoxication at the workplace, physical misconduct, criminal conduct, abusive or lewd behavior, or abandonment of duties.
 Nothing in this paragraph shall abridge the member's rights under the Collective Bargaining Agreement.